PollyHannah/Phylogenomic-study/README.md

 Go to the file 'setup.md' in this repository, for information about how to set-up a conda environment.
 The same file houses information on how to complete basic tasks like transfering files and fixing errors you might receive while completeing this analysis.

-## Part One
+## Part One: quality check and annotation
-Part one is where we quality check and re-annotate genomes for inout into Part two: Core gene analysis.
+Part one is where we quality check and re-annotate genomes for input into Part two: core gene analysis.

 ### Create a directory for this work
 ```bash